Sep 18, 2024

 User model

-PAM: Monitors privileged access to sensitive areas of the network.
-Enforces the principle of least privilege access
+Monitors privileged access to sensitive areas; enforces least privilege

 Functionality